Email Us

 • Must be unmarried.

 Generally, the custodial parent is entitled to take the child as a dependent.
 The custodial parent can sign over the dependency deduction to the non-custodial parent by signing form 8332.
-The non-custodial parent then attaches this form to his/her tax return.
+The non-custodial parent must attach this form to his/her tax return.
 In a multi-generation household, the parent is entitled to take the child as a dependent, even if another person is supporting the household.

 The dependency exemption and the child tax credit go to the parent claiming the child as a dependent.
 Head of Household status can be claimed by the parent providing the dependent’s primary home for over six months of the tax year.
 The dependent care credit for child care generally goes to the custodial parent regardless which parent pays for the care.